 We create, own and maintain a wide array of intellectual property assets, including copyrights, patents, trademarks, trade dress, trade secrets and rights to certain domain names, which we believe are among our most valuable assets.
 We seek to protect our intellectual property assets through patent, copyright, trade secret, trademark and other laws of the United States and other countries of the world, and through contractual provisions.
 The efforts we have taken to protect our intellectual property and proprietary rights may not be sufficient or effective at stopping unauthorized use of those rights.
-In addition, effective trademark, patent, copyright and trade secret protection may not be available or cost-effective in every country in which our products and media property assets in a manner to maximize competitive advantages.
+In addition, effective trademark, patent, copyright and trade secret protection may not be available or cost-effective in every country in which our products and media properties are distributed or made available through the Internet.
+There may be instances where we are not able to fully protect or utilize our intellectual property assets in a manner to maximize competitive advantages.
 Further, while we attempt to ensure that the quality of our brand is maintained by our licensees, our licensees may take actions that could impair the value of our brand, our proprietary rights or the reputation of our products and media properties.
 We are aware that third parties have, from time to time, copied significant content available on Yahoo! for use in competitive Internet services.
-Protection of the distinctive elements of Yahoo! may not be available under copyright law.
+Protection of the distinctive elements of Yahoo! may not be available under copyright law or trademark law.
 If we are unable to protect our proprietary rights from unauthorized use, the value of our brand image may be reduced.
 Any impairment of our brand could negatively impact our business.
 In addition, protecting our intellectual property and other proprietary rights is expensive and time consuming.
 Any increase in the unauthorized use of our intellectual property could make it more expensive to do business and consequently harm our operating results.